 Rather than using pesticides to eliminate pests when they’re found, IPM aims to reduce their appearance through prevention, environmental control or biological measures.
-Growers can use a combination of these in order to manage pest damage in the most economical and efficient way possible, while reducing the presence of toxic chemicals, which have adverse effects on plants and humans as well as pests.
+Growers can use a combination of these in order to manage pest damage in the most economical and efficient way possible, while reducing the presence of toxic chemicals, which have adverse effects on plants and humans, not just pests.

 Integrated Pest Management includes five steps to follow in order to effectively manage pest damage.

 Proper IPM practice begins with gaining an understanding of the pests currently and commonly found in the growing space.

 This includes understanding the crop and its susceptibilities, as well as the pest itself.
 In order to efficiently reduce their appearance, growers should learn the pests’ biological and behavioral aspects.
 This includes preferred habitat and climate, life cycle, nutrition and predators.

 Remember, pests are organisms that cause damage to the plants.
 Not all creatures found in a growing space are pests which require treatment.

 Monitoring Pest Activity

 Before attempting to eliminate a newly spotted organism, it’s best to monitor the population over a period of time.
 By doing this, you can determine whether the population is large enough to pose a substantial threat.
 These may require actionable measures to control, or may be too insignificant to require drastic measures.

 Pest populations naturally fluctuate and may rise or decline due to factors which are not always apparent.
 Immediately reacting to a sight of a potential pest is often unnecessary and reckless.

 Determining Action Thresholds

 An action threshold is the point at which any further damage done by a pest is considered intolerable, and control measures need to be taken.
 Growers should determine these guidelines indivually according to their own assessment.